Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: A new proximal term for parallelization

 Now, we consider choosing a matrix $J$ as a block-diagonal matrix, i.e., $J = \diag(J^{1,1}, \dots, J^{s,s})$ with $J^{i,i}$ being a symmetric positive definite matrix.
 Let $S:= J - Q$.
 Then, to get $x^t$ in Line 3 of Algorithm~\ref{alg-apg-re}, it suffices to solve the following linear system

 which is indeed a Jacobi-type updating rule and can readily be implemented in a parallel manner.
-The template of the parallel version using the above matrix $S$ with an adaptive restarting strategy is given in Algorithm \ref{alg-jacobi}.
+Assuming that $S$ is positive semidefinite, the template of the parallel version using the above matrix $S$ with an adaptive restarting strategy can be given in Algorithm \ref{alg-jacobi}.

 To apply the convergence result given by Theorem \ref{thm-convergence}, we require that $S\in \S_+^n$.
 And to apply the convergence result given by Theorem \ref{thm-convergence-re}, we require that $Q\in \S_{++}^n$ and $S\in \S_+^n$.
 We note that the semi-definiteness of the matrix $S$ can be easily satisfied.
 For example, if we want $J$ to be a diagonal matrix, we may set its diagonal entries as